AdobeDocs/workfront.en/help/classic/manage-work/issues/issue-information/use-optask-instead-of-issue.md

   For more information about the Workfront API, see [Adobe Workfront API](../../../wf-api/workfront-api.md)

 * When you update issue fields in a Kick-Start data importer sheet.
-  For more information about importing data in Workfront using a Kick-Start, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+  For more information about importing data in Workfront using a Kick-Start, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).

 ## Use